Opty-Projects/Opty-Portfolio/README.md

 - A Summary about myself.
 - My Social Networks.
-- My BSc & MSc Courses, its Projects, Grades obtained [0, 20], as well as my Interest [0, 10] on each of them.
+- My BSc & MSc Courses, its Projects, Grades obtained [0, 20] on each of them.
 - My Curriculum Vitae.
 - My Personal Projects.
 - My Academic Certificates.